jpgordon00/JavaImageFilters/README.md

 ## What is this project?
 - A Java library for image and matrix related math.
 > Functions for reading images and converting images to matricies and back.
+Includes tools to preform image convolutions, strided convolutions and padded convolutions.

-> Addition, subtraction, multiplication, divison, convolutions and dot product functions are all provided in native Java.
+> Addition, subtraction, multiplication, divison, matrix flattening and more.

 - A Java library for executing image filtering and executing image convolutions.
 > Includes extensible filters for adding any amount of custom image filtering.